felixlu/awesome-stars/README.md

 ## TypeScript

+- [garrytan/gstack](https://github.com/garrytan/gstack) - Use Garry Tan's exact Claude Code setup: 15 opinionated tools that serve as CEO, Designer, Eng Manager, Release Manager, Doc Engineer, and QA
+- [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Claude Code skills that turn any codebase into an interactive knowledge graph you can explore, search, and ask questions about (Multi-platform e.g., Codex are supported).
+- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [bytebase/dbhub](https://github.com/bytebase/dbhub) - Zero-dependency, token-efficient database MCP server for Postgres, MySQL, SQL Server, MariaDB, SQLite.